Lex-DRL/AID-guide/Building_better_worlds.md

 Alien Bible Found, They Worship Oprah
 ```

-A list of words proven to be descriptive to define a character is at the same [Personality Keywords section](/AID%20WI%20Research%20Sheet.md#personality-keywords) I quoted above.
+A list of words proven to be descriptive to define a character is at the same [Personality Keywords section](/AID%20WI%20Research%20Sheet.md#personality-keywords) I quoted about negatives.

 <details>
 <summary>Example</summary>